MartinThoma/MartinThoma.github.io/content/2016-10-24-ml-glossary.md

     <dd>The algorithm gives a pattern and asks for a label.</dd>
     <dt><dfn id="backpropagation">Backpropagation</dfn></dt>
     <dd>A clever implementation of gradient descent for neural networks.</dd>
+    <dt><dfn id="bias">Bias</dfn></dt>
+    <dd>Bias is a concept which describes a systematic error.
+A classifier
+        with a high bias tends to give one answer more often, no matter what the input is.
+This concept is relatied to <i>variance</i> and well described with the images <a href="https://sebastianraschka.com/blog/2016/model-evaluation-selection-part2.html">here</a>.</dd>
     <dt><dfn id="blstm">BLSTM</dfn>, <dfn id="bilstm">BiLSTM</dfn></dt>
     <dd>Bidirectional long short-term memory (see <a href="http://www.di.ufpe.br/~fnj/RNA/bibliografia/BRNN.pdf">paper</a> and <a href="https://www.cs.toronto.edu/~graves/asru_2013_poster.pdf">poster</a>).</dd>
     <dt><dfn id="co-training">Co-Training</dfn></dt>